hwayne/hacker-test-history/README.md

 The [Dining Philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) is a traditional example problem used to teach concurrent algorithm design.

 Let's say a bunch of philosophers are seated around a table.
-Each philosopher has plate of food in front of them, and between each pair of plates is a fork.
-A philosopher can be dining, in which case they need to use the both fork to their left and the fork to their right, or they can be philosophizing, in which case they put down their forks and stop eating, or they can pick up one fork and wait for the other fork to become available so they can eat.
+Each philosopher has plate of spaghetti in front of them, and between each pair of plates is a chopstick.
+A philosopher can be doing one of a few things:

+  - philosophizing, in which case they put down their chopsticks, making them available for the philosophers to their left and right
+  - waiting, either for any chopstick to become avalable, or (if they already have one) for the other chopstick to become available
+  - eating, once they have two chopsticks

 The problem is to come up with a protocol for all the philosophers to follow that allows all the philosophers to eat.

-For example, let's say we start off with "take the fork to your left, then wait for the fork to your right to become available".
-All the philosophers take the fork to their left, then wait forever because the philosopher on their right has the fork on their right and is waiting forever.
+For example, let's say we use the rule "take the chopstick to your left, then wait for the chopstick to your right to become available".
+All the philosophers take the chopstick to their left, then wait forever because the philosopher on their right has the chopstick on their right and is waiting forever.

 A sufficiently sophisticated scheme can work, but people trying to solve the problem for the first time are often dismayed at how frequently one of their philosophers winds up starving.